boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/winforms.md

     </tbody>
     </table>

- 3. Get the item id of the dashboard from the BI server.
-Please refer to this [link](/working-with-dashboards/share-dashboards/get-dashboard-link/#get-link) and the following screenshot.
+ 3. Please obtain the item ID of the dashboard from the BI server.
+For reference, please consult this [link](/working-with-dashboards/share-dashboards/get-dashboard-link/#get-link) and refer to the screenshot provided below.
     ![Get Dashboard Id](/static/assets/javascript/sample/images/get-dashboard-id.png#max-width=55%)

  4. Then, run your Windows Forms sample.

- 5. The dashboard can be rendered in design mode or created with the following changes.
+ 5. The dashboard can be rendered in design mode or created with the aforementioned changes.

      ```js
      var htmlString = new StringBuilder();